highgateschool/cyber-centurion/README.md

 - `getent services` - will tell you all the services
 - `getent services ssh` - will tell you about the ssh service

+## Searching and working with text

+Here are a few useful tricks:
+- `cat /etc/apt/sources.list` will show the contents of the `source.list` file
+- `sudo nano /etc/apt/sources.list` will allow you to edit the contents of the above file (sudo because the `/etc` folder is restricted)
+- `less /var/log/syslog` will allow you to scroll up and down the system log
+- `cat /var/log/syslog | less` will "pipe" the contents of the log through the same `less` program
+- `cat /var/log/syslog | grep agnes` will find all entries of the log involving the user "agnes"
+- `cat /var/log/syslog | grep agnes | less` will find all entries of the log involving the user "agnes" and then let you scroll up and down using `less`

+The `grep` command is very powerful.
+We can use it in a variety of ways:

+- `grep deb /etc/apt/sources.list` will find all lines in the file including the word "deb"
+- `cat /etc/apt/sources.list | grep deb` does exactly the same thing
+- `cat /etc/apt/sources.list | grep ^deb` finds the lines that **start with "deb"** (that's what the "`^`" symbol does)
+- `cat /etc/apt/sources.list | grep restricted$` finds the lines that **end with "restricted"** (that's what the "`$`" symbol does)

+We can use `grep`

 # Distributions

 Once you have the linux kernel you have to wrap it up in something that people can use.
 This is called the distribution.
 Most well known distribution have a lot in common.
 Since they all are part of the Linux project they will have the same basic file structures and most of the same core programs available.